totalspectrum/spin2cpp/doc/basic.md

 ### ULONG

 An unsigned 32 bit integer, occupying four bytes of computer memory.
 The signed version of this is `long`.

+### ULONGINT

+An unsigned 64 bit integer, occupying eight bytes of computer memory.
+The signed version of this is `longint`.
+This type is not yet fully implemented.

 ### USHORT